casparderksen/vagrant-weblogic12c/README.md

 This Vagrantfile provisions a basebox with a Weblogic 12c installation.
 The following is installed:
+- Java JDK8
 - Weblogic 12c AdminServer
 - A domain with name 'mydomain'
 - Standalone managed servers 'server1' and 'server2'
 - Upstart scripts for nodemanager, adminserver, server1, server2
+- Apache Maven
+- Apache Maven Weblogic plugin

 # Vagrant basebox

-The Vagrantfile assumes a minimal basebox with namne 'centos-6.7-x86_64'.
+The Vagrantfile assumes a minimal basebox with name 'centos-6.7-x86_64'.
 Add this box to vagrant, or change to another RHEL compatible box.

 # External dependencies